qkitgroup/qkit/README.md

 notebook_dir = r'C:\notebooks' # Change this line
 ```

-Also, you will need to migrate your local config to your `cwd`, or point to it using the environment variable `QKIT_LOCAL_CONFIG`
+Also, you will need to migrate your local config to a parent directory of your notebooks, or point to it using the environment variable `QKIT_LOCAL_CONFIG`.
+It is possible to set this environment variable in `jupyter_lab_config.py`, as environment variables are inherited to process children.

-## Requirements:
+## Requirements
 This project uses python.
 An up to date installation of python is expected to be present.
 | Library | Usage |
 | ------- | ----- |